HIGH PERFORMANCE FOUNDATION SYSTEM

 The KORE Insulated Foundation System fully insulates the foundation of the home and is designed to deliver some of the lowest U-values available on the market, all while virtually eliminating the critical wall-to-floor cold bridge.
 Essentially, the Insulated Foundation System wraps the entire foundation of the home in layer of Expanded Polystyrene to insulate the home from the ground up.

-KORE’s Insulated Foundation System ensures there is no thermal break between the wall and foundation, eliminating thermal bridging at one of a building’s most common junctions.
+KORE’s Insulated Foundation System ensures there is a thermal break between the wall and foundation, eliminating thermal bridging at one of a building’s most common junctions.
 When combined with building best practices, the Insulated Foundation System ensures an air tight, super-insulated home designed to surpass building regulations and achieve high Building Energy Ratings – including Passive House Certification and other low energy building methods.

 KORE’s Insulated Foundation System reduces the amount of concrete required for the foundation between 50 and 60 percent.
 This reduces your costs for both material and labour, making an insulated foundation a cost effective solution for your next new build or extension.

 KORE’s Insulated Foundation System virtually eliminates the critical wall-to-floor cold bridge.
 EPS is used to wrap the junction in a continuous layer of insulation, ensuring the wall to floor thermal bridge is eliminated and there is no break in insulation between the non-insulating materials.

 KORE’s Insulated Foundation System can achieve U-values much lower than those required by Part L 2019 and nZEB.
 Typical U-values provided by the foundation system range from 0.10W/m2K to 0.11W/m2K depending on the specifications of the project.
 Our technical department can provide U-value calculations as part of the quotation process.